SiaFoundation/siad/modules/renter/siafile/README.md

 - Loading a a SiaFile's header into memory
     - i9-9900K with Intel SSDPEKNW010T8 -> 20,000 reads/second

+## Partial Uploads
+This section contains information about how partial uploads are handled within the siafile package.
+"Partial Upload" refers to being able to upload a so-called partial chunk without padding it to the size of a full chunk and therefore not wasting money when uploading many small files or files with trailing partial chunks.
+This is achieved by combining multiple partial chunks of different `SiaFiles` into a combined chunk.

+A `SiaFile` can contain at most a single partial chnk.
+This partial chunk can either be contained within a single combined chunk or spread across two combined chunks.
+If a `SiaFile` has a partial chunk, the `HasPartialChunk` field in the metadata will be set accordingly.
+Once it is clear which combined chunks the partial chunk is part of, `SetPartialChunks` will be called on the `SiaFile` to set the `PartialChunks` field in the `Metadata`.
+This field will contain one or two entries, depending on whether the partial chunk is split across two combined chunks or just one.
+These entries contain the required information to retrieve a partial chunk from a combined chunk and the status of the combined chunk to be able to determine whether to expect the combined chunk to be uploaded or not.
+Since multiple `SiaFiles` can reference the same combined chunks, a special type of `SiaFile` was introduced, called the "Partials Siafile" which also uses the `SiaFile` type but was a different file extension since it is never used directly.

+### Partials Siafiles
+Partials siafiles are a special type of `SiaFile`.
+A partials siafile doesn't contain metadata about an individual file but rather contains metadata about so-called combined chunks which are referenced by the regular `SiaFile` type.
+A combined chunk is a chunk which contains multiple partial chunks which were combined into a combined chunk.
+As such, a `SiaFile` with a partial chunk contains a reference to a partials siafile and forwards calls to its exported methods to the partials siafile as necessary.

+A partials siafile can't itself have partial chunks since that would require the partials siafile to reference another partials siafile.
+Instead it only contains combined chunks which are full chunks by definition.
+Since a combined chunk's size depends on its erasure code settings the same way that a regular full chunk's size does, we can only combined partial chunks with the same erasure code settings into a combined chunk which has the same settings as well.
+This means that for every new erasure code setting, a unique partials siafile will be created.

+One implication of having a `SiaFile` point to a partials siafile is the fact that we don't know the corresponding partials siafile before loading the `SiaFile` unless we create a new `SiaFile` using `New`.
+That means when we load a `SiaFile` from a backup or from disk, we need to manually set the partials siafile afterwards using `SetPartialsSiaFile`.

+### Partial Upload Workflow
+Upon the creation of a `SiaFile` we can determine if it contains a partial chunk by looking at the filesize.
+If the filesize is not a multiple of the chunk size of the file, we set the `HasPartialChunk` field in the metadata to 'true'.
+In this state, the reported `Health` and `Redundancy` of the partial chunk will be the worst possible value for both the repair code and users of the API since the chunk isn't downloadable.
+Once the repair code picks up the chunk, it will move the chunk into a combined chunk and call `SetPartialChunks` on the `SiaFile`, effectively moving the status of the partial chunk to `CombinedChunkStatusIncomplete`.
+At this point, the `Health` and `Redundancy` reported to users are the highest possible values while for the repair loop it is still the lowest.
+That way we guarantee that the repair loop periodically checks if the combined chunk is ready for uploading.
+Once it is, the status of the partial chunk will be moved to `CombinedChunkStatusComplete` and both `Health` and `Redundancy` will start reporting the actual values for the combined chunk.

 ## Structure of the SiaFile:
 - Header
     - [Metadata](#metadata)